 Carrie Bowen, director of the California Department of Transportation’s District 10, says Route 12 began its life as a minor rural road, and new developments are needed to help make it safer for dramatically increased usage by motorists.
 “Thousands of motorists use this on a daily basis,” says Bowen.

 State Route 138 actually has multiple nicknames, including “Pearblossom Highway,” and the far less appealing “Blood Alley” and “Death Trap Highway.”
-(It’s also been referred to as “Death Road” in a morbid nod to a terrifying mountain pass in Bolivia, which some estimate causes hundreds of fatalities each year.)
+It’s also been referred to as “Death Road” in a morbid nod to a terrifying mountain pass in Bolivia, which some estimate causes hundreds of fatalities each year.

 State Route 138 is relatively small, spanning only about 105 roughly horizontal miles.
 But for a short highway, 138 packs in an alarming number of accidents.
 The L.A.
 Times reports that during a single five-year period prior to 2000, “Blood Alley” experienced 56 fatalities and another 875 injuries, including 410 serious injuries.
 While data analysis revealed that other highways in L.A.
 County had higher accident rates, accidents on Route 138 were most likely to result in death.

 With so many crashes plaguing Death Trap Highway, it seems preposterous to chalk the phenomenon up to sheer coincidence.
-One factor which contributes to Route 138’s high fatality rate is its numerous serpentine twists — never a good combination with the high speeds of highway driving.
-Though widening construction is underway, attempts to pass using 138’s two lanes have led to head-on collisions.
-Narrow shoulders, which are also slated for construction to improve safety, don’t exactly mitigate the other hazards.
+One factor that contributes to Route 138’s high fatality rate is its numerous serpentine twists — never a good combination with the high speeds of highway driving.

-A quick visit to the website Trip Advisor gives an insight into how the motorists who actually use 138 feel.
-“Drive at sunset, but carefully,” one review suggests.
-“This road can be very dangerous!”
 Another review warns against coming for the sunset view, cautioning, “HWY 138 is notorius [sic] for the number of fatal collisions along its path.
 It is a very bad choice to drive at dusk or dawn and to be avoided at night if possible.”
-Yet another review is titled “Be HYPER-Aware on this dangerous highway!”
-The review says, “Dangerous — Avoid this if you have other choices.”

 NO GUARDRAILS, STEEP INCLINES, AND SHARP TURNS ON COLORADO’S MOUNTAIN-HUGGING 550